Intermittent time series forecasting: local vs global models: Introduction

 \section{Introduction}

-In supply chain and demand planning, it can be necessary to forecast a large number of \textit{intermittent} time series \citep{Kolassa_2016, boylan2021intermittent}, i.e., non-negative time series which contain zeros and are typically count-valued.
-Decision making, for instance to set the safety amounts \citep{Kolassa_2016}, requires \textit{probabilistic forecasts}.
-Such forecasts call for specific modelling approaches, whose predictive distribution cover non-negative values, has a mass in zero and a long upper tail.
-Most forecasting models are instead designed for smooth time series, which are real-valued and assume Gaussian errors.
+In supply chain and demand planning, it can be necessary to forecast a large number of \textit{intermittent} time series \citep{boylan2021intermittent}, i.e., non-negative time series which contain zeros and are typically count-valued.
+Decision making, for instance to set safety amounts \citep{Syntetos_Babai_Boylan_Kolassa_Nikolopoulos_2016}, requires \textit{probabilistic forecasts} which cover non-negative values, have a mass at zero and a long upper tail.

-Probabilistic models for intermittent time series, including the most recent ones \citep{Svetunkov_Boylan_2023,damato2025}, are trained \textit{locally}, i.e., on individual time series.
-A recent approach is instead to train \textit{global} forecasting models \citep{montero2021principles, hewamalage_global_2022}, by pooling the data of all series in a data set and fitting a single forecasting function \citep{januschowski2020criteria}.
-It has been theoretically and empirically shown that global models perform equally well or even better than a collection of local models, even if the time series of the data set are unrelated \citep{montero2021principles}.
-Indeed, neural networks obtained only mixed results when trained locally; instead, they achieve state of the art performance \citep{benidis2022deep} if trained globally.
-So far, the empirical comparisons between local and global models has mostly focused on point forecast, rather than on predictive distributions, and on smooth time series.
-Moreover, some results involving deep learning forecasting models considered inadequate data set and benchmarks, as pointed out by \citet{hewamalage_forecast_2023}.
+Many probabilistic models for intermittent time series, including the most recent ones \citep{spiliotis2021product, Sarlo_Fernandes_Borenstein_2023,Svetunkov_Boylan_2023, damato2025, sbrana2025markov}, are trained \textit{locally}, i.e., on individual time series.
+A different approach is instead to train \textit{global} forecasting models \citep{montero2021principles, hewamalage_global_2022}, by pooling the data of all series in a data set and fitting a single forecasting function \citep{januschowski2020criteria}.
+It has been theoretically and empirically shown that global models can outperform local models, even if the time series of the data set are unrelated \citep{montero2021principles}.
+For instance, neural networks obtained only mixed results when trained locally; instead, they achieve state-of-the-art performance \citep{benidis2022deep} if trained globally.
+So far, the empirical comparisons between local and global models have mostly focused on smooth time series or have only used point forecasts for intermittent time series.
+Moreover, some studies involving deep learning forecasting models considered inadequate datasets and benchmarks, as pointed out by \citet{hewamalage_forecast_2023}.

-We carry out the first comparison of probabilistic global and local models for intermittent time series, assessing both predictive accuracy and computational requirements.
-As local models, we select the simple in-sample quantiles and two advanced models: iETS \citep{Svetunkov_Boylan_2023} and TweedieGP \citep{damato2025}.
-Such models provide challenging baselines for the neural networks models introduced later.
+We carry out the first comparison of \textit{probabilistic} global and local models for intermittent time series.
+As local models, we select the in-sample quantiles as a baseline and four advanced models: iETS \citep{Svetunkov_Boylan_2023}, GAS-NB \citep{Sarlo_Fernandes_Borenstein_2023}, TweedieGP \citep{damato2025}, and a Markov Walk model \citep{sbrana2025markov}.
+Such models provide challenging baselines for the global models introduced later.